Multimedia essay & images by: David Johanson Vasquez © All Rights Reserved

 For background on solar storms please view the previous essays: Will the current solar storms hitting Earth, lead to lights-out for us all by 2013? | bigpictureone There’s Nothing New Under the Sun, or is There? | bigpictureone As a likely threat to ending our modern civilization —a severe solar storm is unmatched as a natural disaster and yet it is vastly underreported.
 An alternative graphic format of this site is at: http://sciencetechtablet.wordpress.com/

-Now that we’ve moved beyond December 21, 2012 and you know, the Mayan prophecy wasn’t about the end of the world, there’s some truly sobering news about what really does threaten our civilization .
+Now that we’ve moved beyond December 21, 2012 and you know, the Mayan prophecy wasn’t about the end of the world — there’s some truly sobering news about what really does threaten our civilization.
 A powerful, natural solar event, which affects everyone living today, is now reaching the peak of a violent cycle.
-Documented by history and science, this event threatens our civilization by destroying the essential technology we rely on and throwing us all back into the “dark ages.”
+Documented by history and science, this potential event could cripple our civilization by destroying the essential technology we rely on and throwing us all back into the “dark ages.”
 The key to avoiding this global catastrophe is within our grasp — if we and our National leaders are prepared to be aware of the problem and act by using the correct resources for defending our National power grid.

 A Shocking Glimpse of Things To Come